iamnotaturtle/go-ci/README.md

 ## Releases
 Releases work in two ways: by auto releasing the latest build and by creating a release if a tag is made.

+## Deploys
+Deployment is done via a Heroku.
+Review apps are deployed for a PR when status checks are passed.
+A staging app is deployed automatically on each merge to master.

 ## TODO
 * [ ] error tracking (ex: sentry)
 * [ ] logs